- Kennedy Theatre

 - News + Events

-The Theatre program includes 14 full-time faculty members who teach over 40 courses per semester.
-The theatre program has approximately 50 undergraduate majors, 38 masters candidates, and 12 enrolled PhD students.
+The programs in Theatre and Performance Studies include 14 full-time faculty members who teach over 40 courses per semester.
+The theatre program has approximately 50 undergraduate majors, 38 masters candidates, and 15 PhD students.
 Students come from around the globe to study theatre at UHM.